AWS Fargate vs OpenShift Container Platform

 - OpenShift doesn’t have a vendor lock-in, which makes it even easier for companies to explore their options.
 If you find a cloud service provider that works better than your current one, you can switch without much delay.

-OpenShift does have a few disadvantages that might effect some people.
+OpenShift does have a few disadvantages that might affect some people.
 For example, OpenShift:

 - The templates that come with OpenShift aren’t as flexible as those from similar solutions.
 While you will not notice a difference between Fargate vs OpenShift Container Platform, people experienced with options like Kubernetes Helm may wonder why the restrictions exist.